 PRC regulations currently limit direct foreign ownership of business entities providing value-added telecommunications services, online advertising services, online game and internet services in the PRC where certain licenses are required for the provision of such services.
 To comply with these PRC regulations, the Company currently conducts substantially all of its businesses through three VIEs and their respective subsidiaries including Qianxiang Tiancheng, Renren Games, and Jingwei Zhihui.
 Qianxiang Tiancheng is mainly engaged in the provision of online advertising and IVAS.
-Renren Games is primarily engaged in the provision of internet finance services.
+Renren Games is primarily engaged in the provision of online gaming.
+Jingwei Zhihui is primarily engaged in the provision of internet finance